April 2, 1:00pm-5:00pm

 The program will include a series of panels on the policy, economic and environmental context of the Colorado River Basin in the U.S. and Mexico, and the Murray-Darling River Basin in Australia; approaches and lessons learned for securing water for natural areas; water allocation planning; indigenous perspectives; and more.

-Benjamin Fee – FeeZable Solutions, currently a Higher Degree by Research Candidate, Centre for Global Food and Resources, University of Adelaide
+Benjamin Fee – Principle, FeeZable Solutions, Adelaide, South Australia, and Higher Degree by Research Candidate, Centre for Global Food and Resources, University of Adelaide

 Peter Duggin – South Australian Board Representative of the National Irrigators Council to the South Australian Murray-Darling Basin Natural Resources Management Board, and Presiding Member of the Renmark Irrigation Trust.